singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 ---

 You should first ask your interviewer if the string is an ASCII string or a Unicode string.
 Asking this question will show an eye for detail and a solid foundation in computer science.
-We'll assume for simplicity the char­ acter set is ASCII.
+We'll assume for simplicity the character set is ASCII.
 If this assumption is not valid, we would need to increase the storage size.

 One solution is to create an array of boolean values, where the flag at index i indicates whether character i in the alphabet is contained in the string.
 The second time you see this character you can immediately return false.